 Actions in process

-Nationally, Handicap International identifies vulnerable groups (older people, people with disabilities, etc.) and makes humanitarian actors aware of their specific needs and how to include them in the emergency response.
+Nationally, HI identifies vulnerable groups (older people, people with disabilities, etc.) and makes humanitarian actors aware of their specific needs and how to include them in the emergency response.

 Between October 2015 and February 2016, with the support of UNICEF, the organisation provided risk education on landmines and explosive remnants of war to children and teenagers living along the contact line between government forces and independence movements.